 It is in the best interest of both the tenant and property owner to come to an agreement to avoid the cost, inconvenience, and time involved in the court process.
-An eviction can jeopardize a renter’s ability to secure future housing and will impact their rental history and future rental references.
+An eviction can jeopardize a tenant’s ability to secure future housing and will impact their rental history and future rental references.

 The best way to avoid an eviction process is to start with good tenant screening and background checks.
 There is a process that can take a number of weeks to evict a tenant.
 All evictions require a court hearing and an order signed by a judge.
 Because this process is lengthy, Nesbitt Realty is very swift to act when a renter is even a day late.

 - Collections and evictions